 The world of FinTech is changing fast, London now tops the rankings of the world’s tech cities so this is the time to act!
 As a firm Menzies is embracing the new technologies available to make your accounts as pain free as possible and our technology specialists understand the sector and give the right advice and guidance to ensure our clients can get their idea to market.

-Comments provided by Mike Ayres – Menzies Manager – who works as part of the Business Services sector team.
+Comments provided by Mike Ayres – Menzies Manager.